Open Source · MIT License

 Notify & verify

-Docker restarts, manifest JSON uploaded, push notification sent via ntfy.sh.
-Optional SHA-256 verification confirms every file in S3.
+Docker restarts, manifest JSON uploaded, optional push notification via ntfy.sh.
+SHA256 verification confirms every file in S3.

 RESTORE · STEP 01